BoDonkey/tribal-drum-game/Scripts/character-creation-script.md

 *The game begins with a black screen and gentle ambient sounds.
 Soft drum beats gradually emerge.*

-### Voiceover (Elder Noaidi)
+### Voiceover (Elder Thaum)
 > *"In the beginning, there were four seasons, in perfect harmony.
 Each with their gift, each with their time."*

 *The screen slowly fades in to show swirling aurora-like lights in four colors: green (Spring), golden (Summer), red-orange (Autumn), and blue (Winter).*

 > *"Spring brought renewal, Summer brought growth, Autumn brought wisdom, Winter brought rest.
-The cycle continued, unbroken, watched over by the haldi spirits and their animal guardians."*
+The cycle continued, unbroken, watched over by the veridian spirits and their animal guardians."*

 *The lights form into four spirit animals that circle each other: a reindeer (Bloom), a fox (Ember), an owl (Wispy), and a wolf (Frost).*

 > *"But now, a Fifth Season emerges—not of harmony, but of chaos.
 The boundaries between seasons blur.
-The haldi retreat.
+The veridian retreat.
 The world cries out for one who can restore balance."*

 *The harmonious scene is disrupted as gray, shifting tendrils intrude from the edges, causing the spirit animals to scatter and the colors to dim.*